miramliu/Spectral_Diffusion/README.md

 It is set to assume a sort into a maximum of three diffusion compartments, but this maximum can be adjusted on a user basis

 The peaks are set to be sorted according to proposed kidney diffusion coefficient boundaries.
-They can be re-sorted as needed after the Spectral Diffusion is run from the output Spectral maps (SpectralDWI.Spectral_Volume) has an (nx, ny, M) volume of the spectra for each voxel.
+They can be re-sorted as needed after the Spectral Diffusion is run from the output Spectral maps has an (nx, ny, M) volume of the spectra for each voxel.

 The b-values must be updated according to acquisition, and the input file assumes it is images stacked in the format of (nx, ny, b) of Trace averages with b in ascending order (e.g. b=0, b100, b200... b800).